 Study Nomination Review & Selection Process

 The review and selection of substances and issues nominated for study is a multi-step process.
-A broad range of concerns are addressed during this process through the participation of representatives from the NIEHS, other Federal agencies, the NTP Board of Scientific Counselors, the NTP Executive Committee, and the public.
+A broad range of concerns are addressed during this process through the participation of representatives from the NIEHS, other Federal agencies, the NTP Board of Scientific Counselors and the public.
 This multi-step evaluative process provides the NTP with direction and guidance to ensure that its testing program addresses toxicological concerns relative to all areas of public health, and furthermore, that there is balance among the types of substances selected for study (e.g., industrial chemicals, consumer products, therapeutic agents).
 As such, it should be recognized that at any given time, the new study nominations under consideration do not necessarily reflect the overall balance of substances historically or currently being evaluated by the NTP in its toxicology testing program.